dart-lang/site-www/src/tools/diagnostic-messages.md

 literal._

+_Constant values from a deferred library can't be used as values in a 'const' constructor._

 _Constant values from a deferred library can't be used as values in a 'const' list literal._

 _Constant values from a deferred library can't be used as values in a 'const'